psycopg/psycopg/docs/api/cursors.rst

         :param scrollable: if `!True` make the cursor scrollable, if `!False` not. if `!None` leave the choice to the server.
         :type scrollable: `!Optional[bool]`
-        :param hold: if `!True` allow the cursor to be used after the transaction creating it has committed.
+        :param withhold: if `!True` allow the cursor to be used after the transaction creating it has committed.
-        :type hold: `!bool`
+        :type withhold: `!bool`

         Create a server cursor with given `name` and the *query* in argument.
         If using :sql:`DECLARE` is not appropriate you can avoid to use